sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 ## Settings

-The settings dialogue can be opened by pressing the "Settings" button on the top right.
+The settings dialog can be opened by pressing the "Settings" button on the top right.

 <img src="{{ "/assets/images/settings_general.png" | relative_url }}" height="500" width="500">